I’m pretty much always up for coffee or a meal somewhere with someone interested in learning more about Paganism, if my own schedule allows.

 - Ritual attendance: I care about anything that might be an issue in ritual.
 Some people do find that their body responds differently in circle – this can affect things like allergies, asthma, blood sugar or blood pressure.
 I don’t need full details, but would like a basic “If something happens, here’s what to do” head’s up if you’re not sure.

-Before accepting someone as a student to initiation, I will want to talk further about any medical or mental health issues that recur in your life, past significant surgery, etc. This is so we can talk about appropriate options for professional support if something flares during training, or consider some alternate teaching techniques in some cases.
+Before accepting someone as a student interested in possible initiation, I will want to talk further about any medical or mental health issues that recur in your life, past significant surgery, etc. This is so we can talk about appropriate options for professional support if something flares during training, or consider some alternate teaching techniques in some cases.

 I’ll also talk about my past experiences with these things, so you have an idea of what it can affect.
 By this point, we should have been talking regularly for several months, and you will have plenty of chances to decide whether you trust me with that information.